 Idaho = Finland

-A cold place no one needs to visit, with a city that’s almost really cool but just never will be because… it’ll always be in Idaho.
+A cold place no one needs to visit unless they like to play in the snow, with a city that’s almost really cool but just never will be because… it’ll always be in Idaho.
 That said, both have solid snowboard scenes and have turned out some serious talent over the years.